-As with any surgical procedure, there are risks associated with ESG.
+As with any weight loss procedure, there are risks associated with ESG.
 These complications can include:

 You should follow a healthy diet and avoid fatty foods to lose weight and maintain good health.
 Alcohol and smoking are also not recommended, as they can cause damage to your insides.

-Exercise regularly after the surgery to increase your metabolism rate naturally.
-Regular exercise also helps burn fat faster than usual, making it an essential part of a post-surgery diet plan.
+Exercise regularly after the procedure to increase your metabolism rate naturally.
+Regular exercise also helps burn fat faster than usual, making it an essential part of a post-procedure diet plan.